idris-lang/Idris-dev/docs/tutorial/classes.rst

     Idris> show (S (S (S Z)))
     "sssZ" : String

 Only one instance of a class can be given for a type — instances may not overlap.
 Instance declarations can themselves have constraints.
+To help with resolution, the arguments of an instance must be constructors (either data or type constructors), variables or constants (i.e. you cannot give an instance for a function).
 For example, to define a ``Show`` instance for vectors, we need to know that there is a ``Show`` instance for the element type, because we are going to use it to convert each element to a ``String``:

 .. code-block:: idris